 Landscapes on display at Bolsa Chica include salt marshes, coastal dunes, and wetlands.
 The on-site Interpretive Center operated by the Bolsa Chica Conservancy provides additional information about the critical habitat, as well as free docent-led tours on the weekends.

 6. Pacific City

-Overlooking the ocean and the Pacific Coast Highway, Pacific City is a vibrant collection of retail, service, and dining establishments clustered together on beautiful grounds.
-Whether it's chic clothing brands, fresh flavors, or a resort-like gym that brings you to Pacific City, everyone enjoys the comfortable lounge and seating areas spread throughout.
+This trendy shopping center features chic clothing brands, fresh flavors, and a resort-like gym, with comfortable lounge and seating areas spread throughout.
 The American food hall, Lot 579, satisfies multiple appetites at Pacific City, and scheduled events like movie and yoga nights are worth noting on the calendar.

 Address: 21010 Pacific Coast Highway, Huntington Beach, California

 Official site: https://www.gopacificcity.com

 On Main Street, a short walk from the downtown district, the Huntington Beach Art Center displays a wide variety of rotating artwork.
 The museum encompasses multiple mediums, and past exhibits have included "The Art and Soul of Surfing" and "The Wonderful World of Comics."

 Alongside ample art on display, the Art Center also hosts monthly meetups and family art days.
 Education programs are also available at the Art Center, with specific classes designed for adults and teens, youth, and preschoolers.
 The center is also home to a Summer Art Camp for ages 6-12.